Mobydack/TempalteTypescriptProject/README.md

 # TempalteTypescriptProject
-This is template if typescript project for fasted deployment
+This is template of typescript project for fasted deployment